British journalist Taalay Ahmed, 31, shot dead in Ghana - Press Gazette

-A 31-year-old British journalist has been shot dead in Ghana where he had flown to film for a documentary.
+A 31-year-old British journalist has been shot dead in Ghana where he had flown to film a documentary.

 Syed Taalay Ahmed, who worked for the London-based Muslim TV channel MTA International, was killed in an armed robbery on his vehicle while returning from a filming session at about 7pm local time on Monday 23 August.
 He died despite being rushed to the Tamale Teaching Hospital.